Graebel’s healthcare team delivers on successful Community Hospital relocation project

 Manage the relocation of hospital furnishings, equipment, supplies and patients to a new facility with no disruption to patient care.
 Consolidate and inventory remaining furniture and equipment.
 Work with numerous departments and individuals to help ensure relocated equipment is certified and approved for use.

-The Graebel healthcare team, a specialty unit within the company’s Commercial Services Division, has successfully undertaken more than 480 healthcare facility projects.
+The Graebel healthcare team, a specialist unit within the company’s Commercial Services Division, has successfully undertaken more than 480 healthcare facility projects.
 In fact, Community Hospital Vice President of Operations Debbie Riggle chose Graebel as her project’s move manager after observing the team in action on another project.

 The Graebel team identified and addressed several logistical challenges during the planning process: